ironscar/spring-six-pro/readme.md

 - Figure out how to add: [TODO]
   - all types of http methods and request bodies
   - parallel calls with webclient
-  - DB calls in MongoDB
+  - DB calls in R2JDBC
-  - auth config in MongoDB
+  - auth config in R2JDBC
   - use password directly from spring security context (its encoded in bcrypt and we dont have the actual password so it fails)

 ### Caveats